-PLEASE NOTE THIS RELATES TO MG MIDGET & AUSTIN HEALEY SPRITE YET THE PRINCIPLES ARE THE SAME ON MANY BRITISH CARS OF THIS ERA.
+PLEASE NOTE THIS GUIDE RELATES TO MG MIDGET & AUSTIN HEALEY SPRITE YET THE PRINCIPLES ARE THE SAME ON MANY BRITISH CARS OF THIS ERA.

 This advice should be considered as a mix between my experience, having changed a few, and documentation around that provides such advice.
 It should not be considered as Finite, Complete or Manufacturers Advice.